Musical Fidelity

-Musical Fidelity is a British producer of high-end audio equipment focusing on streaming music players, and its core product range of amplifiers of various types (power, phono, headphone, integrated and pre-amplifiers).
-Other products have included headphones, Digital-Analog Converters (DACs), CD players, Bluetooth Receivers, ‘all-in-one systems’ (including Phono turntable).
+Musical Fidelity is a British producer of hi-fi audio equipment focusing on streaming music players, and its core product range of amplifiers of various types (power, phono, headphone, integrated and pre-amplifiers).
+Other products have included headphones, digital-to-analog converters (DACs), CD players, Bluetooth receivers, ‘all-in-one systems’ (including Phono turntable).
 Founded in the United Kingdom in 1982, they are known for their unusual industrial design, Nuvistor tube use and Class-AB amplifiers.

 History

-Musical Fidelity was founded in 1982 by Antony Michaelson, a clarinettist and Hi-Fi enthusiast, following his exit from Michaelson & Austin, a predecessor company of which he was a partner.
+Musical Fidelity was founded in 1982 by Antony Michaelson, a clarinettist and hi-fi enthusiast, following his exit from Michaelson & Austin, a predecessor company of which he was a partner.

 Musical Fidelity's first product was "The Preamp", which incorporated moving coil and moving magnet pre-amplification and a single line-level ‘Tuner’ input.
 This was originally designed to overcome his dissatisfaction with the Michaelson & Austin TVP-1 pre- amplifier.
 The first batch of “The Preamp” were made on Michaelson's home kitchen table and sold out almost at once through a local dealer.
 The dealer asked for more product, which resulted in Michaelson making the decision to go into full-time production.

 This was followed by the ‘Dr Thomas’ power amplifier, designed by Dr Martin Vaughan Thomas, capable of outputting 100-plus watts.
 Later products included the Preamp II, and the Typhoon Power amplifier.

 From there, Michaelson commissioned a seemingly endless variety and range of new products using a wide variety of circuit concepts and technologies.
-Many of these became significant Hi-Fi milestones.
+Many of these became significant hi-fi milestones.

 Significant products

-Musical Fidelity is probably best known for its A1 integrated amplifier, a Class A amplifier, rated at 25W per channel these run very hot but produced, according to the manufacturer, a very sweet, authentic sound, reminiscent of tube amplifiers.
+Musical Fidelity is probably best known for its A1 integrated amplifier, a Class AB amplifier, rated at 25W per channel.
+These utilised a bias level and casework configuration that led to excessive heat generation, leading to habitual failures, of both mains transformers and (85 DegC rated) electrolytic capacitors.
+The manufacturer's marketing material claimed that the unit produced "...a very sweet, authentic sound, reminiscent of tube amplifiers."
 This was launched in 1985 and sold over 100,000 units over its lifetime.

 In 1986, the A370 power amplifier was launched – at that time unusual (in the UK) for being a rack-mountable domestic amplifier.
 It produced 185 Watts per channel.
-These were the first of their type to be made by a UK Hi-Fi company.
+These were the first of their type to be made by a UK hi-fi company.
 Then followed a range of well received loudspeakers, the MC series (designed by Martin Colloms) and the Reference series, featuring 'TPX' polypropylene drivers.

 A year later, the Digilog was launched, one of the first stand-alone production DACs.